View the first monthly update from Director of Athletics Vic Cegles, highlighting 49er accomplishments and advancements.

 The continued achievement in athletics was highlighted in May as Long Beach State once again earned the Big West Commissioner's Cup, awarded annually to the most successful athletic department.
 Long Beach State has won three straight Commissioner's Cups under Cegles, and four out of the last five as well.
 In 2011-12 the 49ers set a Commisioner's Cup points record, which followed wins in the 2010-11 and 2008-09 seasons.

 That success came on the heels of the 2007-08 season where Long Beach State had six teams win conference championships and six teams advance to the NCAA Tournament, a year after winning three league titles and making four NCAA Tournament appearances in 2006-07.
 The 49ers also claimed one league championship and an NCAA Tournament bid, both by the women' volleyball team, in 2009-10.

 Cegles has reorganized and refocused the entire administrative staff, and also negotiated new contract extensions for men's basketball coach Dan Monson and women's volleyball coach Brian Gimmillaro.
-During his tenure, Cegles has also hired eight new head coaches in softball, water polo, men's and women's golf, men's and women's basketball, and baseball with the Dirtbags' Troy Buckley being the newest head coach hired.
+During his tenure, Cegles has also hired nine new head coaches in softball, water polo, men's and women's golf, men's and women's basketball, and baseball.

 From 2003-06 Cegles was the associate athletics director at Temple University where he directed athletics fundraising, marketing and promotions, sponsorship and ticket sales while planning an athletics capital campaign with university development.